 The wheels you need should also have a width of around 60mm and is of PU material.
 This type of wheel has enough shock absorption capacity and is comfortable to ride as well.

 Never forget to wear a set of safety equipment when doing extreme sports like skateboarding.
-These gears include a pair of wrist guards, knee support, helmet, shatterproof glasses, and elbow support.
+These gears include a pair of wrist guards, knee support, a helmet, shatterproof glasses, and elbow support.
 Be sure to have these before getting on the road to push forward skateboarding.

 A pro tip: your first few skateboard pushes might cause you to fall out of balance or miss a direction.
 The best thing to counter accidents like this is to practice falling safely.
 One of these steps is to fall on your muscles and not on your bones.
 Also, you can continually roll as the incident suggests to neutralize the impact all over your body.

-Steps on How to Push on a Skateboard
+Steps of Pushing on a Skateboard

 Watching professional skateboarders push their boards can give us enough ideas.
 But let me share with you a detailed step-by-step procedure to do this skateboarding skill.
 Be sure to understand each one and expect a precise execution.

-Step 1: Identify your front foot.
+Step 1: Identify your front foot

 Skateboarders may either have left or right as their dominant foot.
 The same is true with anyone practicing skateboarding like you.